Raff vs Oracle Cloud: Pricing, Features, and Use Cases

 Raff Overview

 Raff Technologies is a cloud infrastructure provider focused on delivering fast, simple, and reliable virtual machines.
-Its infrastructure uses AMD EPYC processors, NVMe SSD storage, and DDR5 memory, providing consistent performance across all VM tiers.
+Its infrastructure uses AMD EPYC processors, NVMe SSD storage, and DDR5 memory, providing consistent performance across VM tiers.

 Raff provides the core components most developers need to run applications in the cloud: